-Currently, Australian law defines marriage as “the union of a man and a woman to the exclusion of all others, voluntarily entered into for life” and, as such, same-sex couples cannot legally marry in Australia, however, they are able to hold a civil commitment ceremony and then register their relationship with their state Registry for Births, Deaths and Marriages.
+Currently, Australian law defines marriage as “the union of two people to the exclusion of all others, voluntarily entered into for life” and, as such, same-sex couples can legally marry in Australia as of 2017!
+YAY!
+We are so so glad that love won.

 When can you get married?

 The Marriage Act specifies the need for one month’s notice period before a marriage can take place.
 That is one full month between the time you declare officially that you intend to marry and the day that you are able to walk down the aisle together.